anipingping/Pewlett-Hackard-Analysis/README.md

-# "The Silver Tsunami" - an overview of the forthcoming large cohort of retirees from Pewlett-Hackard
+# "The Silver Tsunami" - an overview of the forthcoming wave of retirees from Pewlett-Hackard
 ## Overview - this report summarizes and describes the number and title of employees who will soon be retiring en masse from PH.
 The company needs to position itself appropriately in order to absorb the operational and financial impacts of this shift.
 ## Results
 1. ### Employees Retiring by Title